 Since Malay Sultanate days there was always a fortified area surrounding a low hill (now called St Paul’s Hill) at the heart of Malacca where the Sultan resided.

-After Portugal captured Malacca in 1511 they dismantled the Malay fortification and built a replacement called Fortaleza de Malacca.
+After Portugal captured Malacca in 1511 they dismantled the Malay fortification and built a replacement called Fortaleza de Malacca (Fortress of Malacca).
 It was a solid construction with 8 defensive bulwarks and a perimeter of 1100 yards.
 It took 76 years to build from 1512 to 1588 and it enclosed a sizeable area containing the Governor’s residence, administration buildings, a hospital, barracks, churches and so on.

 When the Dutch captured Malacca in 1641 they maintained the main layout of the fort but renamed the eight bastions and added a new bulwark called Middelburgh in 1660 and 1678, extending the perimeter to about 1400 yards.